 Choosing the Best Oil

-But before you drizzle and dip with abandon, it’s important to know that all oils contain around the same amount of calories—roughly 120 per tablespoon—so it’s wise to enjoy them in moderation.
+But before you drizzle and dip with abandon, it’s important to know that all oils contain around the same number of calories – roughly 120 per tablespoon – so it’s wise to enjoy them in moderation.
 Be mindful of how much you’re using in order to reap the health benefits without adding unnecessary calories.

 This mainstay of the heart-healthy Mediterranean diet is rich in monounsaturated fatty acids (MUFA), which may help lower total cholesterol and “bad” low-density lipoprotein (LDL) cholesterol.
-Stick with extra-virgin olive oil (EVOO).
-It has the most flavor and antioxidants of any olive oil variety.
+Stick with extra virgin olive oil (EVOO).
+It has more flavor and antioxidants than any other olive oil variety.

-Best Use: Quality EVOO can be pricey and is best reserved for uses where you can appreciate its flavor—drizzled on veggies or fish, dipped with bread or as the base of an uncooked sauce like pesto.
+Best Use: Quality EVOO can be pricey; use it where you can appreciate its flavor – drizzled on veggies or fish, as a dip for bread, or as the base of an uncooked sauce like pesto.

-Best Use: Canola oil’s heat tolerance and neutral flavor make it a very versatile oil.
-It’s the best choice for cooking, especially high-heat cooking methods like stir-frying and sautéing.
+Best Use: Canola oil’s heat tolerance and neutral flavor make it very versatile.
+It’s ideal for cooking, especially high-heat cooking methods like stir-frying and sautéing.

 This oil is extracted from the woody seeds of grapes, often as a byproduct of wine production.
 Its light, non-greasy flavor and high smoke point (higher than canola) make it a favorite among chefs.
-Grapeseed oil is comprised of mostly polyunsaturated fats, however, and is not as nutritionally strong a choice as olive or canola oils.
+Grapeseed oil is high in polyunsaturated fats, which can help lower LDL (bad) cholesterol, however it is not as nutritionally strong a choice as olive or canola oils.

-Best Use: Try it, in moderation, in high-heat recipes when you don’t want the taste of oil to take center stage, like tempura dishes or potato pancakes.
+Best Use: Try it, in moderation, in high-heat recipes when you don’t want the taste of oil to take center stage, as in tempura dishes or potato pancakes.

-Pressed from the meat of the coconut fruit, this solid-at-room-temperature oil is a top food trend.
+Pressed from the meat of the coconut fruit, this solid-at-room-temperature oil can be a great option in breakfast, snack, and dinner recipes.
 While the oil is high in saturated fat, the form (lauric acid) is different from what’s found in animal foods like meat and cheese and doesn’t seem to have the same negative impact on cholesterol.
 Look for extra virgin coconut oil, which hasn’t been chemically treated and retains its light coconut flavor.
-Learn more about coconut oil and how to use it at our article What Are Some Good Ways to Cook With Coconut Oil?

 Best Use: You can use it in place of shortening or butter, or to impart a mild flavor to roasted root vegetables.